NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - High crush 7-15
     - Has more stun on block
     - Recovers slightly faster on block and whiff (12 frames slower than on hit)
+    - Does 16 damage, from 18
+    - Does not lift on block and is punishable on block by all jabs (Shikamaru can still use 8BA to prevent punishes in a low reward high risk mix up)
 - 8B(A) can only be done after landing
 - SB
     - Remove stagger